rzzzwilson/PythonEtudes/From_CLI_to_GUI.3.rst

 Before, all that *while* loop code distracted us from seeing what was actually happening at a logical level.
-We now have a function **get_integer()** that, once we have figured out what it does, we can **forget about** it's implementation because that isn't important at the top-level.
+We now have a function **get_integer()** that, once we have figured out what it does, we can **forget about** the details of how it works because that isn't important at the top-level.
 We have actually simplified the logic of the program.

-This abstraction and hiding of complexity is one of your most powerful tools
+This abstraction and hiding of complexity is one of your most powerful tools.
+You should always be on the lookout for duplicated code and try to refactor the duplication.

 Testing
 -------